 Mojito, daquiri, Cuba libre.
 Most people know these Cuban drinks.
 But there are so many other cocktails in Cuba that should be on your must drink list.

 Cuba has a fascinating cocktail culture, its history is entwined with politics, the mafia and of course the revolution.

-Researching Cuban cocktails may have been my favourite post to research, not only because it’s delicious but also there is so much history that goes into these drinks.
+Researching Cuban cocktails may have been my favourite post to research.
+Not only because they make some of the most delicious cocktails around the world, but also there is so much history that goes into these drinks.

 Before you jump on a plane to Havana, here’s a fun to-do list with plenty of history to go along with it.

 Do Cubans Drink Cocktails?

 I’ve spent nearly 6 months in Havana.
 Yet I had to go out of my way to find many of the Cuban cocktails on this list.
 That’s because…well I’m hanging out with Cubans.